 Eve is a commercial dispute resolution lawyer with broad experience in the conduct and resolution of complex disputes.

-Eve has assisted a wide range of clients including large listed and unlisted corporations, banks, administrators, receivers and liquidators, property developers and local government.
+Eve has assisted a wide range of clients including large listed and unlisted corporations, national media organisations, banks, administrators, receivers and liquidators, property developers and local government.

 Acting for a large number of separate investors in preparing and submitting claims in the liquidation of Lehman Brothers Australia for significant losses incurred through investments in synthetic collateralised debt obligations.